 My relationship with meditation has shifted a lot over time.
 My mother used to lead me through guided meditation when I was in elementary school to relieve massive migraines.
 I remember the practice being so helpful I can’t believe how long it took me to get back into it as an adult.

 Part of the reason I’d get frustrated by meditation was because I was seeking such an explosive response and was disappointed by the lack of fireworks.
-Everything felt so overwhelming, during the pandemic, though, that I felt like anything was worth a shot.
 The simple act of slowing down and paying attention to my breath didn’t necessarily make a big leap overnight, but after committing to a month of practicing, I could feel the benefits in every avenue of my life.

 While I have a few apps I like (HeadSpace, Calm, etc.), I can’t sing the praises of the company Black Zen enough.
 They offer tailored-to-you guided meditations and they are willing to work with folks who need help and can’t afford it.
 They also have a meditation guide if you just want some additional materials to support your practice.